Vantiq/vantiq-sdk-node/docs/api.md

 specified Vantiq server.
 After successfully authenticated, the client is free to issue any requests to the Vantiq server.

-This class exposes the [Vantiq RESTful API](https://dev.vantiq.com/docs/api/developer.html#api-reference-guide).
+This class exposes the [Vantiq REST API](https://dev.vantiq.com/docs/system/api/index.html).
 The `Vantiq` class is provided by the `vantiq-sdk` NPM module.

 ### Signature